 "I don't know exactly what I thought, except I liked it, to begin with.
 My friend had been in Shanghai at the same time because Cartier-Bresson was there and met him.
 I didn't see that much of him, but I think she gave me, knowing that I was interested in photography, a leaving gift.
 You know, the latest book.
 And since I have that feeling about Dorothy, it would be something I would feel I might like.
 So I think that sort of is part of my reaction to it but I don't remember ever not liking it, if I had to remember.
 Keep going.
 Quite enthralled with it.
 But exactly with what steps, I don't know.
 It's too long now."

-Looking at Pictures,
+Looking at Photographs,

 by John Szarkowski